EAR - Export Administration Regulations

 What is EAR - Export Administration Regulations?

-EAR — Export Administration Regulations is a compliance framework from United States (Commerce/BIS) with 7 domains and 64 controls.
-The Export Administration Regulations (EAR, 15 CFR Parts 730-774) regulate the export and re-export of commercial and dual-use items on the Commerce Control List (CCL).
-Administered by the Bureau of Industry and Security (BIS) under the US Department of Commerce.
-EAR controls items based on technical parameters, destination, end-use, and end-user.
-Includes Entity List restrictions and deemed export provisions.
+EAR - Export Administration Regulations is a compliance framework from United States (Commerce/BIS) with 23 domains and 84 controls.
+The Export Administration Regulations (EAR, 15 CFR Parts 730‑774) regulate the export, re‑export, and in‑country transfer of commercial and dual‑use items on the Commerce Control List (CCL).
+Administered by the Bureau of Industry and Security (BIS) within the U.S. Department of Commerce, the EAR controls items based on technical characteristics, performance, end‑use, and end‑user.
+The regulations are continuously updated through Federal Register notices; recent amendments (2022‑2024) added controls for emerging technologies such as artificial intelligence, advanced semiconductors, quantum computing, and other disruptive technologies.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EAR - Export Administration Regulations have?